-This is our go to recipe when we want coleslaw for pulled pork, and it’s as good as it gets!
-Crunchy, tangy, not too creamy, and just a touch sweet!
-We’re using store-bought coleslaw mix or chopped cabbage to make this quick and easy.
-Add thinly sliced red onion, then mix with our homemade coleslaw dressing.
+This is my go to recipe when we want coleslaw for pulled pork, and it’s as good as it gets!
+Crunchy, tangy, not too creamy, and just a touch sweet.
+I like to use store-bought coleslaw mix or chopped cabbage to make prepping the slaw quick and easy.
+Add thinly sliced red onion, then mix with my creamy homemade coleslaw dressing.
+Give it a toss, then refrigerate for at least 1 hour.
+(Pro tip: it’s better the longer it sits.)

 Other Ways To Enjoy Coleslaw